livingdocsIO/documentation/reference-docs/project-config/media_types.md

 | Property Release Status                    | PropertyReleaseStatus                                        |
 | Web Statement of Rights                    | WebStatement                                                 |
 | Artwork or Object in the Image structure   | ArtworkOrObject                                              |

+## Media Sources

+Added in: `release-2021-03`

+This feature is only supported for the `mediaImage` mediaType.

+With [Media Sources](/reference/media-source-example.md) you can integrate asset research/import into Livingdocs.
+Instead of going onto another platform like Unsplash and then drag + drop images into Livingdocs, you can have Unsplash assets search results embedded into Livingdocs directly.